-The 2019 season will start off with our 10th Annual Spring Training Camp in Maui, HI.
+The 2020 season will start off with our 11th Annual Spring Training Camp in Maui, HI.
 Outrigger paddlers have the opportunity to experience the true sport of outrigger, complete with ocean paddling, voyaging, and learning about the culture.
 Our intent is always to bring this experience home and share with all the Club paddlers.
-We have a full line up of races to attend (check out the race schedule) through the season including Penticton, Kelowna, the Gorge and Harrison Springs for the National Championships.
+We have a full line up of races to attend (check out the race schedule) through the season including Penticton, Kelowna, and Comox for the National Championships.
+This year we have a large contingent of CCC paddlers competing as members of Team Canada.
+They will be racing at the IVF World Sprint Championships to be held in Hilo, Hawaii Aug 18-23.

 As usual we intend to keep developing our novice program.
 The best place to start is a Wednesday evening intro session with our coaches and experienced paddlers.
 We continue to encourage new paddlers to attend the races with us, racing a shorter distance or even with experienced paddlers if you already have a good fitness base and are up for a challenge.